 - With tongs, carefully remove one of the dish towels and set aside.
 Drape the other one inside the steamer basket.

 - Add rinsed and drained grains to steamer.
-Spread evenly so steam can penetrate the entire mass of grain.
+Spread evenly so steam can penetrate the entire mass of grains.

-- Steam at least 45 minutes, or until the grains are al dente.
-You may need to add more water to ensure there's enough steam.
-Don't let it run dry!
+- Steam grains around 45 minutes, or until they are al dente.
+You may need to add more water halfway through to ensure there's enough steam.
+Don't let your pot run dry!

-- While grains are steaming, prepare tray.
+- While the grains are steaming, prepare incubation tray bed.
 Drape the steamed, cooled dish towel in the tray.
 There should be enough extra towel so you can completely wrap the bed of grains on all sides.

-- Once properly steamed, carefully pour rice into a bed in the tray in a 1 inch (2.5cm) layer, and let cool down to 90°F/32°C.
+- Once finished steaming, carefully pour grains into the towel in the tray in a 1 inch (2.5cm) layer, and let cool down to 90°F/32°C.

-- Once cooler, gently and evenly sprinkle ⅓ of the tane koji over the bed.
+- Once grains have cooled, gently and evenly sprinkle 1/3 of the tane koji over the bed.
 Stir the grains well.
-Repeat with another ⅓, stirring well, and finally the remaining ⅓.
+Repeat with another 1/3, stirring well, and finally the remaining 1/3.
 Stir for a total of 3-4 minutes to thoroughly incorporate the koji spores.

 - If you are using the pure spores, you can use a flour sifter to gently disperse the spores.
 They will seem lighter than air, so observe carefully as the spores fall onto the rice bed.

 - Cover the grain bed with the towel.
-If you need to, you can also use the towel you used to steam them.
-Just ensure that you first wring the steaming towel out first to remove excess water.
+If needed to cover the bed, you can also use the towel you used to steam them.
+Just ensure that you wring out the steaming towel first to remove excess water.

 - Add tray(s) to your incubating chamber.
 Ideal temperature range during the first 24 hours is 86° to 91°F/30° to 33°C, with 75% humidity.
 If you have a temperature probe, ensure it is clean, then stick it in the middle center of the grains bed.

-- After 24 hours, you should start to see signs of the mycelium forming all over the garins, and it should be fairly fragrant.
+- After 24 hours, you should see signs of the mycelium beginning to form all over the grains, and it should be fairly fragrant.